Fast convolution algorithm for state space models: Abstract

 \section{Abstract}

-We present a fast, robust algorithm for applying a matrix transfer function of a linear time invariant system (LTI) in time domain.
-Computing $L$ states of a multiple-input multiple-output (MIMO) LTI appears to require $L$ matrix-vector multiplications.
-We demonstrate that, for any finite user-selected accuracy, the number of matrix-vector multiplications can be reduced to $\mathcal{O}\left(\log_{2}L\right)$ (within an $\mathcal{O}\left(L\right)$ algorithm).
-The algorithm uses an approximation of the rational transfer function in the z-domain by a matrix polynomial of degree $2^{N+1}-1$, where $N$ is chosen to achieve any user-selected accuracy.
-Importantly, using a cascade implementation in time domain, applying the transfer function requires only $N+1$ matrix-vector multiplications.
-We note that LTI systems are used in state space models (SSMs) for modeling long range dependencies where $L$ is large.
-In applications where the state matrix of LTI system is approximated by a structured matrix, the computational cost is further reduced.
-We briefly describe several structured approximations of matrices that can be used for such purpose.
+We present an unconditionally stable algorithm for applying matrix transfer function of a linear time invariant system (LTI) in time domain.
+The state matrix of an LTI system used for modeling long range dependencies in state space models (SSMs) has eigenvalues close to $1$.
+The standard recursion defining LTI system becomes unstable if the $m\times m$ state matrix has just one eigenvalue with absolute value even slightly greater than 1.
+This may occur when approximating a state matrix by a structured matrix to reduce the cost of matrix-vector multiplication from $\mathcal{O}\left(m^{2}\right)$ to $\mathcal{O}\left(m\right)$ or $\mathcal{O}\left(m\log m\right).$ We introduce an unconditionally stable algorithm that uses an approximation of the rational transfer function in the z-domain by a matrix polynomial of degree $2^{N+1}-1$, where $N$ is chosen to achieve any user-selected accuracy.
+Using a cascade implementation in time domain, applying such transfer function to compute $L$ states requires no more than $2L$ matrix-vector multiplications (whereas the standard recursion requires $L$ matrix-vector multiplications).
+However, using unconditionally stable algorithm, it is not necessary to assure that an approximate state matrix has all eigenvalues with absolute values strictly less than 1 i.e., within the desired accuracy, the absolute value of some eigenvalues may possibly exceed $1$.
+Consequently, this algorithm allows one to use a wider variety of structured approximations to reduce the cost of matrix-vector multiplication and we briefly describe several of them to be used for this purpose.